Table of Contents

 Overcoming the challenges

 Ratan Tata had a significant task when he met with Ford executives to sell the Tata Group’s vehicle division.
 The acquisition did not go through, but Tata fought to improve the car industry.
 When Ford was on the verge of bankruptcy nine years later, Tata was able to secure the company’s Jaguar Land Rover purchase for more than $2 billion.
-During the 26/11 terror attacks, he spearheaded efforts to assist casualties outside the Taj hotel, demonstrating his ability to overcome obstacles.
+This acquisition helped turn Tata group into a global business.

 Ratan Tata’s philanthropic work